ciaoidea/holographix/README.md

 Healing: fixed-point healing loop with convergence metric and drift guards.

 The local healing process is implemented as a deterministic self-consistency loop: we iteratively apply a repair operator until the field stabilizes (a practical fixed-point iteration).
-We cite Hamann (2025) as conceptual inspiration for fixed-point self-consistency loops; our healing convergence is an algorithmic property of the chosen operator, not a consequence of the topological derivation of physical constants.
+We cite Hamann (2025) as conceptual inspiration for fixed-point self-consistency loops; our healing convergence is an algorithmic property of the chosen operator.

 <details>
   <summary><b>Implementation status (plan checklist)</b></summary>